 It’s 2,200 miles long, and growing.
 It’s roughly 300 million years old and it’s the only trail in the world to span an ocean.
 It’s safe to say that the Appalachian Trail isn’t your average walking route.

-Slieve League boasts some of the highest cliffs in Europe with the Leagues path leading up to nearly 2,000 feet.
-That’s almost three times the height of Ireland's other scenic cliffs in County Clare - The Cliffs of Moher.
+Starting the Irish leg of the trail there’s no escaping the Slieve Leagues.
+But why would you want to?
+Some of the highest cliffs in Europe, the Leagues path leads up to nearly 2,000 feet.
+That’s almost three times the height of Clare’s Cliffs of Moher.

 Close to the summit of Slieve League is the Eagle’s Nest, boasting the type of birds-eye views the name would suggest.
-To the south lies counties Sligo and Mayo and the Wild Atlantic Way while to the north sits Mount Errigal and the ‘Seven Sister’ mountains, a landmark in the Donegal Mountain Range.
+To the south lies counties Sligo and Mayo and the Wild Atlantic Way while to the north sits Mount Errigal and the ‘Seven Sister’ mountains.

-Local man Sean Mullan brings walking tours all around the region and relishes the reaction from visitors when they reach Donegal’s Appalachian Trail.
+Local man Sean Mullan brings walking tours all around the north of Ireland and relishes the reaction from visitors when they reach Donegal’s Appalachian Trail.

-“Normally when we get to south-west Donegal, after spending three days in beautiful Antrim with its green fields and wooded valleys,” Sean explains.
+“Normally when we get to south-west Donegal and the Wild Atlantic Way we've spent three days in beautiful Antrim with its green fields and wooded valleys,” Sean explains.
 “The contrast is stark; here it's primordial, next stop America; rock, heather, stone walls, fishing boats, yellow sanded beaches.”

 Saints and surf

-From the Slieve League cliffs the trail crosses the birthplace of an Irish saint: Columba.
-The trail brings hikers down from the cliffs to the sandy beaches of Silver Strand and Maghera.
+From Slieve League cliffs the trail crosses the homeland of an Irish saint: Columba.
+This isolated area is close to where St Columba was born in the sixth century.
+Columba is remembered along the Slí Cholmcille path which brings travellers down from the cliffs to the sandy beaches of Silver Strand and Maghera.

 That same path takes in a chunk of the gaeltacht (Irish speaking) region of Donegal.
-Here the locals are bi-lingual and can be relied on to teach visitors a few words in Irish, accent included to!
+Almost all locals are bi-lingual and can be relied on to teach visitors cúpla focal (a few words).

-It's not just the coastline to disover on this trail.
-Moving inland, the salmon-rich Owenea river stands leads to the market town of Glenties.
+Moving inland, the salmon-rich Owenea river stands between you and the market town of Glenties.
 Expect warmth, hospitality and pubs.
-A welcome end to your 73 mile trek.
+A welcome end to your 119 kilometer trek.

 But to simply label Donegal’s Appalachian route a ‘trek’ doesn’t really do it justice.
 Sean Murray believes the route to be almost mystical: